 Fortunately, today at Excel Shortcut no cats will be skinned.
 However, we will seek out three ways to address our problem, Identifying duplicate data.
 Duplicate data can exist in a system or Excel workbook for a multitude of reasons.

 For this exercise, we will fabricate some check number information with duplicate check numbers included.
 “Duplicate payments?
 I see nothing wrong about that!” you may be thinking.
 I’ll pretend I didn’t hear that.
-For this exercise let’s suppose you are working for the payroll department where duplicate payments can get someone in trouble.
+Let’s suppose you are working for the payroll department where duplicate payments can get someone in trouble.

 The method used to identify our duplicates may depend on the detail level we want to view.
 Here is our sample information.
 Can you quickly spot the duplicates?
 It’s okay if you can’t yet.
 We are going to learn multiple ways to do this very shortly.